This method is much cleaner and thinner than other methods that I have used to extract data from remote files. It is easy to understand and implement.

 This entire operation is done asynchronously using this combo, async and await.

-It was just an intro.
+It is just an intro.
 In-fact there is more to it.
 Now, let’s get on with the JSON example.

 We’ll now use the async and await keywords in our JavaScript code to extract data from a remote JSON file.